SAP-archive/teched2020-DAT260/exercises/ex6/README.md

 ```
 ## Summary

-We have defined constraints on our VERTICES and EDGES tables and created a GRAPH WORKSPACE.
+We have defined constraints on our `LONDON_VERTICES` and `LONDON_EDGES` table and created a `GRAPH WORKSPACE`.
 We are all set up to run some graph stuff.

 Continue to - [Exercise 7 - Use a GRAPH Procedure to calculate Shortest Paths on the street network ](../ex7/README.md)